AlainGhawi/OptimusMap/README.md

    Ensure the map includes street names, intersections, and major landmarks.

 3. Mark Key Areas for Camera Placement:
-   - Use digital mapping tools like GIS software (e.g., QGIS, ArcGIS) or simpler tools like Google My Maps.
+   - Use digital mapping tools like Google Maps marker.

 4. Consider Strategic Camera Placement:
    - Cover all entry and exit points at the intersection.